 Binary Passage Retrieval (Learning-to-Hash)

 Binary Passage Retrieval is the idea of producing a lightweight encoding (or hash) of each vector and using the hash instead of the vector.
-The term Binary Passage Retrieval (or short BPR) is derived from a 2021 research paper by Yamada et al. It is also called Learning-to-hash as the models used for BPR are trained with a combined loss function that looks at both cosine/dot distance between the regular vectors, as well as the Hamming distance between the binary hash representations of the vectors.
+The term Binary Passage Retrieval (or short BPR) is derived from a 2021 research paper by Yamada et al. It is also called Learning-to-hash as the models used for BPR are trained with a combined loss function that looks at both cosine/dot distance between the regular vectors, as well as the hamming distance between the binary hash representations of the vectors.

-Since vectors are typically held in memory for optimal performance, reducing the size of a large vector can greatly reduce the overall memory requirements for running Weaviate with larger datasets.
+Since Vectors are typically held in memory for optimal performance, reducing the size of a large vector can greatly reduce the overall memory requirements for running Weaviate with larger datasets.

 Up to 32x memory reduction

-The above example shows a reduction factor of 32x which is based on the
+The above example shows a reduction of factor 32x which is based on the

 original resource paper.
 Instead of searching on the full vectors, we search on

 a hash representing the vector.
 In this example, a hash is built by representing

 the sign of the original dimension of the vector.
 Each dimension would